Ryadhmd/Installing-Kubernetes/README.md

 ## 1- Installing tools on all nodes:

 The k8s-allnodes-containerd-setup.sh script installs all the necessary tools to set up Kubernetes with Kubeadm.
-After running it on the control plane, simply run:
+After running it on the control plane and worker nodes, simply run on the control plane:

 ```bash
 sudo kubeadm config images pull